PREMKUMARM/tradehandler-api/README.md

 - Keep Kite Connect credentials secure
 - Use environment variables for sensitive data
 - API keys should be rotated regularly
+- Request ID tracking helps with security auditing
+- All errors are logged with request context for forensics

 ## 🐛 Troubleshooting